 Can I still sell products that expire tomorrow?

-How much discount can I give at most?
+How much discount can I offer at most?

 Do I need to register value reduction for accounting?